tamilynpeck/refactoring/gilded-rose-refactoring-kata/README.md

 - Once the sell by date has passed, Quality degrades twice as fast
 - The Quality of an item is never negative
 - The Quality of an item is never more than 50
-- “Aged Brie” actually increases in Quality the older it gets
+- "Aged Brie" actually increases in Quality the older it gets
-- “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality
+- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
-  - “Sulfuras” is a legendary item and as such its Quality is 80 and it never alters.
+  - "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.
-- “Backstage passes”, increases in Quality as its SellIn value approaches;
+- "Backstage passes", increases in Quality as its SellIn value approaches;
   - Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but
   - Quality drops to 0 after the concert